 We have been working in Botswana since 1980.
-The numbers of AIDS orphans has risen in Botswana over the past decades, making the work of SOS Children increasingly important.
+The numbers of children orphaned by HIV/AIDS has risen in Botswana over recent decades, making the work of SOS Children's Villages increasingly important.

 An improving economy hides high poverty and inequality

-The prevalence rate of HIV/AIDS in Botswana is staggering: at 24.8%, Botswana has one of the highest rates in the world.
+At 23% of the adult population, Botswana has one of the highest rates of HIV/AIDS in the world.
 This has huge human and economic effects on Botswana and means the life expectancy of the population has fallen in recent years.
-However, improvements have lowered mother-to-child transmission of HIV/AIDS and HIV treatment programmes in Botswana are highly effective, providing hope for the future.
+However, improvements have lowered mother-to-child transmission of HIV/AIDS and HIV treatment programmes in Botswana have proven effective, providing hope for the future.

-- Due to the HIV/AIDS pandemic, many children lose their parents and more and more children are taking on responsibility for their families.
-This means children do not get the childhood and education they need to get themselves out of the cycle of poverty.
+- The HIV/AIDS pandemic means that more and more children are taking on responsibility for their families.
+This means that children do not get the start in life they need to escape the cycle of poverty.

-SOS Children began working in Botswana in 1986 when we opened a community in Tlokweng in a suburb of the capital, Gaborone, about 7km from the city centre.
-The Village has 16 family houses, and each family has between ten and twelve children whose ages range from just a few days to around 16 years.
-Children attend the local government schools, all within walking distance, and the younger ones use the SOS Nursery.
-At around 16 years old, the children move into one of the three youth houses where they take their first guided steps towards self-sufficiency.
-An SOS Vocational Training Centre teaches tailoring, welding and carpentry to give them the best possible chance of earning a living when they are ready to leave the village.
-Tlokweng also has a farm which provides most of the Village's food requirements as well as further vocational training opportunities.
+SOS Children's Villages began working in Botswana in 1986 when we opened a community in Tlokweng in a suburb of the capital, Gaborone, about 7km from the city centre.
+Our children attend local schools, all within walking distance.
+At about 16, they move into one of our three youth houses, where they take their first guided steps towards self-sufficiency.
+Our SOS Vocational Training Centre teaches them the skills they need to find work.Francistown

 SOS Children's Village Francistown was built in 1998.
 About 400 km north of Gaborone, near the border with Zimbabwe, it has 16 family houses and an SOS Nursery which, like all SOS nursery schools and schools, is attended by children from the surrounding community as well as from the SOS Children's Village.